ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 ## Workload Identity Use Cases
 ### Basic Service Authentication

-One of the most basic use cases for workload identity is for authenticating one workload to another such as in the case where one service is making a request of another service within a larger application.
-Even in this simple case the identity of the workload is often a composite of many attributes such as:
+One of the most basic use cases for workload identity is authentication of one workload to another, such as in the case where one service is making a request to another service within a larger application.
+Even in this simple case the identity of a workload is often composed of many attributes such as:

 * Trigger Information
 * Service Name